pa3axa/23CM-TRX-Interface/README.md

 ### 3D Printed and Parts

 For the construction i used a case from Aliexpress with a lenghte of 22 cm.
-The 3D prnted front should fit this AK-C-C50.
+The 3D printed front should fit this AK-C-C50.
 The speaker grill is for a speaker 40x70mm speaker as show in the pictures.

 ### Picture

-this is how you can use the PCB.
+This shows how you can use the PCB.